||How does juvenile homicide offending vary by age?

 - Trends in the number of known juvenile homicide offenders followed a similar pattern for all age groups: the number of known juvenile homicide offenders increased for all age groups between 1984 and 1994 and then declined between 1994 and 2003.
 However, older juveniles, those ages 16 and 17, accounted for the largest share of both the increase and the decline (about 70%).

 - Overall, the number of known juvenile homicide offenders increased annually between 2003 and 2006, before declining through 2013.
-For 14, 15,and 16-year-olds, the number of known juvenile homicide offenders in 2013 was at the lowest level of the 34-year period.
+For 15, 16, and 17-year-olds, the number of known juvenile homicide offenders increased between 2013 and 2014.

 Internet citation: OJJDP Statistical Briefing Book